nezaboodka/reactronic/README.md

   - `ApartFrom.Children` - transaction is separated from children (callee) transactions;
   - `ApartFrom.All` - transaction is separated from reactions, parents, and children.

-**AsyncMode** option defines how to handle reentrant calls of the same transactional function:
+**ConcurrentCall** option defines how to handle concurrent calls of the same transactional function:

-  - `AsyncMode.PreventReentrance` - fail with error if there is an existing transaction in progress;
+  - `ConcurrentCall.ExitWithError` - fail with error if there is an existing transaction in progress;
-  - `AsyncMode.RestartReentrant` - wait for existing transaction to finish and then restart recent one;
+  - `ConcurrentCall.WaitAndRestart` - wait for existing transaction to finish and then restart recent one;
-  - `AsyncMode.DiscardExisting` - discard existing transaction in favor of recent one;
+  - `ConcurrentCall.DiscardPrevious` - discard existing transaction in favor of recent one;
-  - `AsyncMode.DiscardExistingNoWait` - discard existing transaction, but don't wait for its finish;
+  - `ConcurrentCall.DiscardPreviousNoWait` - discard existing transaction, but don't wait for its finish;
-  - `AsyncMode.AllowReentrance` - multiple simultaneous transactions are allowed.
+  - `ConcurrentCall.RunSimultaneously` - multiple simultaneous transactions are allowed.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be